SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 it has its own set of property values, separate from any other instance.

-You can also define properties that belong to the type itself, and not to any one instance of that type.
+You can also define properties that belong to the type itself, not to any one instance of that type.
 There will only ever be one copy of these properties, no matter how many instances of that type you create.
 These kinds of properties are called :newTerm:`type properties`.